In This Article

 Are you thinking about having an open relationship with your partner?
 Or are you simply wondering what an open relationship truly means?
 In order to determine if an open relationship is the right choice for you, it’s important to not only understand what an open relationship entails, but the various pros and cons of this type of connection as well.

-What is an open relationship?
-By definition, an open relationship is one in which two people in an ongoing relationship aren’t exclusive with one another.
-In other words, both members of the relationship are openly allowed and able to have other sexual and/or romantic partners.
+An open relationship is one in which two people in an ongoing relationship aren’t exclusive with one another.
+In other words, both parties in the relationship are openly allowed and able to have other sexual and/or romantic partners.
 And while non-monogamy is a fundamental characteristic, there are different types of open relationships, such as those in which both you and your partner engage in physical and/or romantic relationships with other people or just one of you does.

 You Don't Have to be Monogamous

-Being in an open relationship is a terrific option for people who don’t believe in monogamy, have failed at it in the past and/or simply don’t want to be monogamous, yet they still want to have a meaningful and long-lasting connection with a significant other.
-And by choosing to have an open relationship, they’re able to combine the best of both worlds.
+Being in an open relationship is a terrific option for people who don’t believe in monogamy, have failed at it in the past, and/or simply don’t want to be monogamous, yet still want to have a meaningful and long-lasting connection with a significant other.
+By choosing to have an open relationship, they’re able to combine the best of both worlds.

 You're Honest About Your Romantic Pursuits

-Another appealing characteristic of this kind of relationship is that it grants you and your partner the freedom to pursue other people in a way that’s based on mutual respect, open communication and total honesty.
-And while you still have strong feelings for your mate, you’re able to have different needs met with different people, all while being completely truthful and open with one another.
+Another appealing characteristic of this kind of relationship is that it grants you and your partner the freedom to pursue other people in a way that’s based on mutual respect, open communication, and total honesty.
+While you still have strong feelings for your mate, you’re able to have different needs met with different people, all while being completely truthful and open with one another.